molteniluca/ing-sw-2021-molteni-montecalvo-minnucci/README.md

 The final exam consists in the implementation of the game board of [Masters of Renaissance](http://www.craniocreations.it/prodotto/masters-of-renaissance/).
 The project involves the use of a client-server architecture with a single central server in which the clients can connect via socket.
-The project in its entirety uses the MCV architecture (Model-View-Controller).
+The project in its entirety uses the MVC architecture (Model-View-Controller).

 ## Functionalities